yotarazona/scikit-eo/paper/paper.md

 affiliations:
   - name: Department of Earth Sciences, Center for Earth and Space Research (CITEUC), University of Coimbra, Portugal
     index: 1
-  - name: The School of Geography and Sustainable Development, University of St Andrews
+  - name: The School of Geography and Sustainable Development, University of St Andrews, The UK
     index: 2
   - name: Adam Mickiewicz University in Poznań
     index: 3